MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 1. Implement Fetching Data
 1. Implement Deleting Data

 We just created our `Item` entity, but we really want to create a custom Managed Object subclass to represent it instead.
+A **Managed Object** is used to represent the entities in the application.
 Changing it to this subclass will allow us to use it with Core Data.

 First back up the `Item.swift` file by saving a copy of it to Desktop or some other safe place — we will need revisit it shortly, but we need to delete the file in its current location so that we can do the subclass creation without conflict in Xcode.